 Dampness, rot and infestation

 Repair category 2

-Notes High damp readings were recorded in the walls of the entrance vestibule and the rear ground floor bedroom.
-There is damp staining to the left hand upper floor bedroom ceiling.
-There is inadequate sub-floor ventilation.
-There is evidence of woodworm in the roof timbers.
+Notes Isolated dampness was recorded in the lounge walls.
+There is evidence of woodworm in the stair, roof and floor timbers.
+There is dampness in the side and rear bedrooms beneath the chimneys.
 A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.

 Chimney stacks

 Repair category 2

-Notes There is weathering and vegetation growth to the chimneys and signs of damp penetration.
+Notes There are signs of damp penetration at the chimney.